sejmasijaric/Assignment3/Readme.md

 ## Setup SSH Passwordless
-For Linux this tutorial https://scott-ralph.medium.com/creating-an-apache-spark-cluster-with-raspberry-pi-workers-472c2c9a19ce might help.
+For Linux (and MacOS) this tutorial https://scott-ralph.medium.com/creating-an-apache-spark-cluster-with-raspberry-pi-workers-472c2c9a19ce might help.

 For MacOS this tutorial https://medium.com/@anirudhtulasi.x/how-to-set-up-password-less-ssh-for-localhost-on-macos-e54fff167169 might help.

-For Windows 11, here are some steps (and https://winscp.net/eng/docs/guide_windows_openssh_server might help.):
+For Windows, here are some steps (and https://learn.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse?tabs=gui  and for passwordless https://learn.microsoft.com/en-us/windows-server/administration/openssh/openssh_keymanagement might help.):
 1. Go to Settings > Apps > Optional features and click on View features.
 2. Locate “OpenSSH server” feature, select it, click Next, and then click Install.
 3. Open the Services desktop app.
 (Select Start, type services.msc in the search box, and then select the Service app or press ENTER.)
 4. In the details pane, double-click OpenSSH SSH Server.
 5. On the General tab, from the Startup type drop-down menu, select Automatic.
 6. To start the service, select Start.
-7. Create a new file called authorized keys in "c:\Users\USER\.ssh\authorized_keys"
+7. Create a new file called authorized keys in "c:\Users\USER\\.ssh\authorized_keys"
 8. Copy the contents of your public key into this file.
 9. Uncomment the line "PubkeyAuthentication yes" on this file "C:\ProgramData\ssh\sshd_config"

 ## Spark Setup

 *Note* Please check your JAVA_HOME and set Java 17 as JAVA_HOME in your environment, if it is not already set.

 1. Download spark-3.5.0-bin-hadoop3 from [https://spark.apache.org/downloads.html](https://spark.apache.org/downloads.html) and extract the spark directory containing bin and sbin folders
 2. Set the path,